-Structurally, the poem follows a large class of psalms that are known as declarative psalms of praise of the individual, in which a person gives thanks to God for past deliverance.
-These psalms follow a fairly standard pattern (chart): summary, looking back at the time of need, report of deliverance, and vow of praise to the Lord.
+The third remarkable feature is that the poem is a psalm of praise, in which a person gives thanks to God for past deliverance.
+These psalms follow a fairly standard pattern (Table 2, chart): summary, looking back at the time of need, report of deliverance, and vow of praise to the Lord.
 We can trace these same features here.
+Even in the fish's belly, surely a very unpleasant environment, Jonah (like Paul in a Roman prison in Philippians) can give thanks to the Lord.